There has never been a better time to buy a home weather station

 Rain gauges are self emptying, so once the system is set up it is fully automatic.

 Because of the greater range of functions and calculations, some serious consideration of your requirements is important before you decide on a particular model.
-Because it is usually easy to add extra sensors, the reporting capacity of the receiver deserves closer attention before your final decision.
+It is usually easy to add extra sensors, so the reporting capacity of the receiver deserves closer attention before your final decision.

 The receiver display should show